Geek-Estate/horizon-landingpage/_posts/2014-08-05-upside-partnership.md

 ## Community

 Community is what I crave in my life.
 From my experience, all the magic in life stems from the communities you belong to.
-Horizon is fundamentally a community building platform, using hospitality exchange as the hook to facilitate in person connections (the lifeblood of every community).
+We are building a community building platform, utilizing hospitality exchange as the hook to facilitate in person connections (the lifeblood of every community).

 Upside Partnership's strategy of making every founder in the network a partner is brilliant, on many levels.
 It aligns founder incentives to go the extra mile to collaborate and help each other, turning a "network" with a common investor tie into a true "community".
 Those that understand community, know there is a massive difference between those two terms.